Tom Jolliffe looks at the three major action heroes of the 21st century…

 In addition it’s the team behind camera that also gives this franchise a distinct advantage over the others.
 Even switching directors, they (Woo aside) make interesting and engaging choices.
 The films always look great and the preference for old fashioned stunt work over CGI offers a nice antithesis to the comic book films.
 Fallout was a gorgeous film.
 The best looking M:I since Brian De Palma’s gloriously retro first.
 It also had a fantastic score that did interesting twists on the theme but also made the film feel bigger.
 If Ghost Protocol and Rogue Nation were two of the best action films of the 21st century, Fallout comes in and teabags the pair of them.
 It’s a fantastic piece of action cinema.
 I’m genuinely torn on whether it’s my favourite of the century.
 It really pushes Casino Royale hard (as well as The Dark Knight).
 Time and repeat value will tell.

-As Bond finds himself under the watchful eyes of Danny Boyle, and Bourne lies dormant (for now), my thoughts turn far more to just what Ethan Hunt will get up to next, because he’s the 21st century’s ultimate action hero.
+As Bond finds himself gearing up for Bond 25, and Bourne lies dormant (for now), my thoughts turn far more to just what Ethan Hunt will get up to next in Mission: Impossible 7 and Mission: Impossible 8, because he’s the 21st century’s ultimate action hero.